Thank you for your interest in the 2019 World Pork Expo.

 This two-day tour features a broad agricultural overview, from crop and pork production to farm equipment and shipping.

-Hundreds of commercial exhibitors will display the latest pork production technologies, products and services at the World Pork Expo trade show from 8 a.m. - 5 p.m. on June 7-8, and 8 a.m. - 1 p.m. on June 9.
+Hundreds of commercial exhibitors will display the latest pork production technologies, products and services at the World Pork Expo trade show from 8 a.m. to 5 p.m. on June 5-6, and 8 a.m. to 1 p.m. on June 7.
 You never know what exciting new things you might find!

 NPPC is committed to maintaining strict biosecurity protocols that can help prevent disease.
 We remind Expo attendees to observe appropriate biosecurity practices, including wearing clean clothing and shoes that have not been inside a pork-production facility.